-A labyrinth and a maze are not the same thing, but either can be made in the garden with plants or other materials.
-For a labyrinth, you simply construct a continuous path that twists and turns until it reaches the center of a circle, square or other shape.
+A labyrinth and a maze are not the same things, but either can be made in the garden with plants or other materials.
+For a labyrinth, you simply construct a continuous path that twists and turns until it reaches the center of a circle, square, or another shape.

 As compared to a labyrinth, maze gardens are more of a puzzle.
 This will look similar but contain branching paths.
 There is just one true route to the center and several wrong turns and dead ends to trick participants.

 A classic maze or labyrinth garden is made of hedges.
 These are usually tall enough that you can’t see the solution to the puzzle or the path ahead.
 In the Midwest in the fall, cutting a maze into cornfields is popular.
 These are somewhat on a larger scale for most gardeners to handle, but a good labyrinth or maze garden doesn’t have to be tall or expensive to construct.